THE WEEKLY DISCOURSE;

 the soul's divinity, until the earth shall become really the Kingdom of

-Heaven, and until human life there shall be Thy dwelling place on earth.
+Heaven, and until human life there shall be Thy dwelling place on

 Amen.